karlgodtliebsen/playground-messaging/README.md

 ### Docker commands to run Kafka using docker-compose.yml
 - Messaging.Kafka.WebApi/README.md

+### Aspire project to run debugging from inside Visual Studio

+### Docker Compose project to run debugging from inside Visual Studio

+### Swarm
+A complete setup for Kafka Console Apps Producer/Consumer Use WSL or Linux
+Note: some paths needs adjusting

 ### Info:
 - The Wolverine code generation mode is Dynamic.
 This is suitable for development, but you may want to opt into other options for production usage to reduce start up time and resource utilization.